GreenHopper/country-list/README.md

 - JSON
 - JSON in format.js style

-This forked reduced the original project down to JSON only.
-Mainly for easier usage in pure Javascript projects like the [country-select web component](https://github.com/Protoss78/country-select)
+This fork reduced the original project down to JSON only.
+Mainly for easier usage in pure Javascript projects like the [country-select web component](https://github.com/Protoss78/country-select).

 Multilingual
 ------------